Christine Lagarde, IMF chief, guilty of negligence

 The IMF is in charge of maintaining financial stability around the world.
 Lagarde has played a pivotal role in IMF-backed rescues of countries on the brink of collapse, including Greece and Ukraine.

 Lagarde had been accused of giving preferential treatment to businessman-turned-politician Bernard Tapie as he pursued a legal challenge against the French government.
-At the time, Lagarde was French economy minister.
+At the time, Lagarde was the French economy minister.

 Tapie eventually won his case and was awarded €293 million ($306 million), plus interest.
 Lagarde was found to be negligent for not challenging the award of such a large sum of taxpayers' money.